Tyler-Davenport/django-rest-api-assessment/documentation/issue-tickets/Delete-Song.md

-# Delete an existing song
+# Delete an existing song CHECK

 ## Description
 This ticket requests the implementation of a route that allows the deletion of an existing song.